ThomasParistech/dobble/README.md

 This generator is designed to let you provide 57 custom symbols, and it will automatically generate a print-ready PDF containing 57 cards, each featuring 8 symbols.

+Using the junior version, you can provide 31 custom symbols, and it will automatically generate 31 cards, each featuring 6 symbols.

 # Medium Article

 For a detailed explanation of the algorithm used, please refer to my [`Medium article`](https://medium.com/better-programming/generate-and-print-your-custom-dobble-274dc888a33e) where I explain the different steps of the algorithm.